 In the face of continuing threats our nation faces, we are asking our first responders to do more and more to protect us.
 Whether it is handling hazardous materials, rescuing victims of a natural disaster, or responding to a terrorist threat, the responsibilities of our public safety officers have grown exponentially to face the challenges of a changed world.

-Bill has been a consistently vocal advocate for public safety and a champion of increased assistance to those who serve us.
-He has fought to stop the Administration's annual attempts to decimate the Community Oriented Policing Services (COPS) program, which helps add police officers into our schools and onto our streets.
-He also authored the enormously successful "Firefighter Investment and Response Enhancement Act" or "FIRE Act," signed into law in 2000 by President Clinton, which was the first comprehensive national legislation dedicated to meet the needs of America's 32,000 volunteer, paid, and part-paid fire departments.
+As the Co-Chair of the Congressional Law Enforcement Caucus and the Congressional Fire Services Caucus, Bill has been a vocal advocate for public safety and a champion of increasing assistance to those who serve us.
+He has fought to stop repeated attempts to decimate public safety officer programs.
+Bill also authored the enormously successful Firefighter Investment and Response Enhancement Act, or FIRE Act.
+Signed into law in 2000 by President Bill Clinton, the FIRE Act was the first comprehensive national legislation dedicated to meeting the needs of America's 32,000 volunteer, paid, and part-paid fire departments.